Aelmmmson/biometric-glide/README.md

 - Run on the actual teller machine where devices are connected
 - Backend imaging service must be reachable at `10.203.14.169`

+## Allow Camera Access
+chrome://flags/#unsafely-treat-insecure-origin-as-secure

+Add URL to existing paths and relaunch
+Note this only works on chrome, brave and not mozilla

 ## Deployment

 The app is a static Vite + React SPA.
 Deploy to any static host (Vercel, Netlify, Cloudflare Pages, etc.).